-4.2.4 Telecommunications Engineering Technology defined by ABET
+4.2.4 Telecommunications Engineering Technology defined by the ABET

-ABET (Accreditation Board for Engineering and Technology) is a non-profit, non-governmental organization recognized by the Council for Higher Education Accreditation in USA.
-ABET accredit college and university programs in the disciplines of applied and natural science, computing, engineering and engineering technology at the associate, bachelor and master degree levels.
+The ABET (Accreditation Board for Engineering and Technology) is a non-profit, non-governmental organization recognized by the Council for Higher Education Accreditation in the USA.
+The ABET accredits college and university programs in the disciplines of applied and natural science, computing, engineering and engineering technology at the associate, bachelor's and master's degree levels.